8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 “The one striking exception to the otherwise general rule about postdivorce decline in health were women who had been in distant or hostile marriages.”- Dr. E. Mavis Hetherington, For Better or For Worse, p.
 59

-In addition to her book The Case for Marriage, professor Waite researched whether divorce makes unhappily married people happy.
+Bisignano: In addition to her book The Case for Marriage, Professor Waite researched whether divorce makes unhappily married people happy.
 Surprisingly, the answer, according to this research, is no. Waite’s study found that divorce did not offer an unhappy spouse relief from depression, nor was it associated with increases in psychological well-being or personal happiness.
 The only exception to the rule involved spouses who had experienced a violent marriage.

-Two years later, Dr. Waite discussed in her 2002 study that she had found the opposite in some cases.
+Baskerville: Actually, divorce can make you happy.
+Two years after writing The Case for Marriage, Dr. Waite discussed in her 2002 study that she had found the opposite in some cases.
 She found that people in destructive marriages are better off by divorcing, and that 81% of those individuals who remarried were happier in the next marriage!

-The Waite study actually found the opposite in some cases.
-She found that people in destructive marriages are better off by divorcing, and that 81% of those individuals who remarried were happier in the next marriage!
 The main quote you’ll hear from Dr. Linda Waite’s study is this: “Almost two-thirds of unhappy spouses who stuck with the marriage forged happy marriages down the road” (emphasis mine, and notice that there is no mention of “violence”).

 “Both people and marriages are likely to be happier in communities with a strong commitment to marital permanence.
 While some marriages are so destructive that divorce or separation is the best outcome, marriages are more likely to be both happy and stable when marriage is highly valued – a key relation in whose success family, friends, faith communities, counselors, family-law attorneys, and the wider society have an important stake.” – Linda J. Waite, Don Browning, William J. Doherty, Maggie Gallagher, Ye Luo, and Scott M. Stanley, Does Divorce Make People Happy, Institute for Family Values, 2002, p.
 34.